htruong/htruong.github.io/_posts/2020-06-24-adventures-hacking-fake-vivitar-vintage-radio.md

 ### Optimizing the screen drawing function

-Although not as important, the `scr_draw` function runs in a loop and it’s quite complex; it better be fast.
+Although not as important, the `scr_draw` function runs in a loop and it's quite complex; it better be fast.
 I tried to give myself the exercise of accelerating the screen draw function.
 The `pinMode` and `digitalWrite` functions are not very performant.
-It turns out there’s a better way to do it: you can write to a set of PORT and DDR registers to set the values of a set of rows at once.
+It turns out there's a better way to do it: you can write to a set of PORT and DDR registers to set the values of a set of rows at once.
 Because of the pin layouts of the Pro Micro, I only have as many as 6 of them on the same PORT, and one has to be another.
 I settled with 6 of them on PORTB and 1 of them on PORTE (pin 7), so the fast draw function looks like so:

 ```cpp
 static const byte SCR_PORTE_POS = 6;